 IPPN - the Organisation

-Recognised by the Minister for Education as an official Education Partner, IPPN works with the Department of Education and Skills (DES), the National Parents’ Council, management bodies, unions, education agencies, academic institutions and children’s charities towards the advancement of primary education.
-IPPN articulates the collective knowledge and professional experience of over 6,400 Principals and Deputy Principals who lead Ireland’s 3,200+ primary schools.
+IPPN is the professional body for the leaders of Irish primary schools.
+It is an independent, not-for-profit, voluntary association, with a local, regional and national presence.
+Recognised by the Minister for Education as an official Education Partner, IPPN works with the Department of Education, the National Parents’ Council, management bodies, unions, education agencies, academic institutions and children’s charities, towards the advancement of primary education.
+IPPN articulates the collective knowledge and professional experience of over 6,400 Principals and Deputy Principals.

 IPPN is a member of the International Confederation of Principals (ICP) and works closely with NAPD and the Ontario Principals’ Council (OPC).
 These links play an important role in our research and pursuit of best international practice.